 Only an hour and 30-minute drive from Vancouver, lies the town of Whistler, British Columbia.
-Home to Whistler-Blackcomb ski resort, it’s the ultimate destination for families year round.
-The village welcomes kids with a large playground, many family-friendly restaurants and an incredible number of age-appropriate activities.
+Home to Whistler-Blackcomb ski resort, it’s the ultimate destination for families year-round.
+If you did have plans to go Skiing there then you might need to plan ahead and ensure that you have things such as ski rentals and ski clothes rental planned out in advance to ensure an easy and potentially comfortable experience.
+The village welcomes kids with a large playground, many family-friendly restaurants, and an incredible number of age-appropriate activities.
 Here is what you need to know to book an incredible vacation to Whistler with kids including why you should book a stay with Wyndham Vacation Rentals.

 Getting to Whistler